 Nests in holes, often existing cavities in dead wood and plant stems, rocks and mud walls.
 The female deposits her egg, adds food for the larvae, builds a small wall out of chewed leaves and creates the next chamber, where she will deposit the next egg.

-Widespread in England and Wales, but not usually occurring in great numbers, though more common in the south.
+Widespread in England and Wales but more common in the South.

 Occasional in Leicestershire and Rutland.